 Top solutions for overcoming problems with pride

 If you have a particular emotional insecurity, don’t try to compensate for it with a false sense of superiority.
-Identify the cause of your insecurities and address them instead.
-As a result, people will feel more at ease when communicating with you.
+Instead, identify the cause of your insecurities and try to address them.
+Thanks to these efforts, people will feel more at ease when communicating with you.

 Top solutions for overcoming problems with anxiety